-Article 38 requires that sensitive-use projects (i.e., residential, school, child care) located within the APEZ, such as the proposed project, submit an Enhanced Ventilation Proposal for approval by the Department of Public Health (DPH) that achieves protection from PM2.5 (fine particulate matter) equivalent to that associated with a Minimum Efficiency Reporting Value 13 filtration.
-The DBI will not issue a building permit without written notification from the Director of the DPH that the applicant has an approved Enhanced Ventilation Proposal.

-In compliance with Article 38, the project sponsor submitted an initial application to the DPH.27 The regulations and procedures set forth in Article 38 would ensure that exposure to sensitive receptors would not be significant.
-These requirements supersede the provisions of PEIR Mitigation Measure M-AQ-3: Reduction in Exposure to Toxic Air Contaminants for New Sensitive Receptors.
-Therefore, PEIR Mitigation Measure M-AQ-3 is no longer applicable to the proposed project, and impacts related to siting new sensitive land uses would be less than significant through compliance with Article 38.
+Article 38 requires that sensitive-use projects (i.e., residential, school, child care) located within the APEZ submit an Enhanced Ventilation Proposal for approval by the Department of Public Health (DPH) that achieves protection from PM2.5 (fine particulate matter) equivalent to that associated with a Minimum Efficiency Reporting Value 13 filtration.
+The DBI will not issue a building permit without written notification from the Director of the DPH that the applicant has an approved Enhanced Ventilation Proposal. requirements the These supersede provisions of PEIR Mitigation Measure M-AQ-3: Reduction in Exposure to Toxic Air Contaminants for New Sensitive Receptors.
+However, since the project site is not located within an APEZ, the proposed project would not be required to comply with Article 38.
+Nevertheless, because the project site is not located within an identified Air Pollutant Exposure Zone, the ambient health risk to sensitive receptors from air pollutants is not considered substantial.